TheRenegadeCoder/sample-programs-website/sources/languages/elm/description.md

-According to Wikipedia, Elm is a functional programming language used for building web-based graphical user interfaces.
+According to [Wikipedia][1], Elm is a functional programming language used for building web-based graphical user interfaces.

 In terms of features, Elm offers immutability, static typing, and